Ace Your Interview

 Have an open and positive attitude from the onset.
 Greet the employer with a firm handshake while making appropriate eye contact.
 You should express confidence through your body language - nonverbal communication is just as important as your interview responses.
 Be aware of eye contact, posture, hand gestures and facial expressions while remaining attentive.
 If you need clarification on a question or subject during the interview, simply ask!
 Use the interviewers' names and develop a rapport while you communicate your excitement and motivation towards the position you are interviewing for.
 It is a good idea to collect business cards from your interviewers, or at least make note of the correct spelling of their names

 On the flip side, you should never exaggerate or lie about your qualifications.
 It is also a bad idea to talk negatively about previous employers or colleagues.
 While you should exude confidence, be careful to not dominate the conversation or come off as arrogant/casual with someone you do not have a rapport with.
 When answering questions, try to provide details instead of generic, scripted answers.
 Lastly - do not ask about salary or benefits before you receive an offer.

 After The Interview

-Be sure to follow up with a thank-you within 24 hours to all those with whom you met.
+Be sure to follow up with a thank-you email within 24 hours to all of those with whom you met.
 Notes should personalize your experience, reiterate your qualifications, and declare an interest in the next stages of the selection process.
 You should also perform a post-interview analysis.
 Take note of positive experiences and any areas you might want to improve upon.